Shashi1024/Java/Notes/Reflection.md

     * Using `setAccessible(true)` is a powerful operation that **bypasses Java's encapsulation and security mechanisms**.
 It should be used with extreme caution and only when absolutely necessary.
     * It can lead to `SecurityException` if a `SecurityManager` is active and disallows the operation.
     * In newer Java versions (modules system), `setAccessible(true)` might be restricted for modules that do not explicitly `open` their packages for reflection.

+### 9. JVM's Role in Reflection

+The JVM is the runtime environment that enables reflection.

+* **Runtime Metadata**: The JVM maintains extensive metadata about loaded classes in the Method Area.
+Reflection APIs leverage this metadata to provide information about class structure.
+* **Dynamic Class Loading**: `Class.forName()` explicitly triggers the Class Loader Subsystem to load a class into the JVM if it's not already loaded.
+* **Bytecode Interpretation/JIT Compilation**: When reflective methods like `Method.invoke()` are called, the JVM's Execution Engine (interpreter or JIT compiler) handles the dynamic dispatch and execution of the target method's bytecode.
+* **Security Checks**: The JVM enforces access control checks (unless `setAccessible(true)` is used) during reflective operations.
+If a `SecurityManager` is present, it performs additional security checks.